Mayor Bill Collins is announcing that offices located in City Hall will be closed on Friday, April 18, 2025, in observance of the Good Friday holiday.

-PLEASE NOTE: As a result of offices being closed on Friday, the weekly early closure day for many offices in City Hall will be observed on Thursday, March 28.
-Most offices will be observing their Friday business hours on this day, with notable early closures being the Municipal Court and Utility Billing offices closing at 2:00 p.m.
-The Probation Department will close at 3:00 p.m.
+PLEASE NOTE: As a result of offices being closed on Friday, the weekly early closure day for many offices in City Hall will be observed on Thursday, April 17.
+Most offices will be observing their Friday business hours on this day, with notable early closures being the Municipal Court and Probation Department offices closing at 12:00 p.m.
+Utility Billing Department will close at 2:00 p.m.

 • Sanitation crews will collect garbage and recycling.
 Customers who normally have refuse collected on Friday are requested to have their collections at curbside by 7:00 am.